-Auditors Each of the persons who is a Director at the date of approval of this report confirms that: So far as the Director is aware, there is no relevant audit information of which the Bank's Auditor is unaware; and • The Director has taken all the steps that he ought to have taken as a Director in order to make himself aware of any relevant audit information and to establish that the Bank's Auditor is aware of that information.
+Directors' indemnities The Articles of Association of EAB provide that, subject to the Companies Act 2006, Directors and other officers are entitled to be indemnified out of the assets of the Bank and its subsidiaries against all costs, charges, expenses, losses or liabilities arising in connection with the performance of their functions.
+Such indemnity provisions have been in place during the period and remain in force at the date of this report; appropriate insurance cover in respect of such liability is maintained.
+Auditors Each of the persons who is a Director at the date of approval of this report confirms that: • So far as the Director is aware, there is no relevant audit information of which the Bank's Auditor is unaware; and • The Director has taken all the steps that he ought to have taken as a Director in order to make himself aware of any relevant audit information and to establish that the Bank's Auditor is aware of that information.
 This confirmation is given and should be interpreted in accordance with the provisions of s418 of the Companies Act 2006.
-The former Auditor, Ernst & Young LLP, ceased to hold office at the end of their term of office and Deloitte LLP were appointed as the Bank's new Auditor at the Annual General Meeting on 19 April 2023.
 Deloitte LLP have expressed their willingness to continue in office as auditor and a resolution to reappoint them will be proposed at the forthcoming Annual General Meeting.
 The Bank has a policy governing the appointment of the external auditor for non-audit engagements, which allows monitoring of independence of the external auditor.

-Finally, the Directors would like to extend their gratitude to all the staff for their admirable dedication and commitment to EAB during 2023.
+Finally, the Directors would like to extend their gratitude to all the staff for their admirable dedication and commitment to EAB during 2024.

 Approved by the Board and signed on its behalf by:

-D. Jurne
+D. Juound